espruino/BangleApps/apps/suw/README.md

 ## Many faults

-- [ ] app not appearing in Settings > Apps
+- [ ] minutes not appearing in settings
-- [ ] possible confusion between low and high tide? lol
-- [ ] no need to check sunrise and sunset times so often
+- [ ] tide set to 'false' instead of high/low
 - [x] default location data doesn't show up in the simulator for some reason
 - [x] app icon invisible